-Since 1998, Digital Red has provided clients with internet services and technical support.
-With experience from hundreds of offices and dozens of different systems, we collect different ideas and get exposed to a multitude of different practices – all woven together with technology and often applicable in different settings.
+Since 1998, I have provided clients with internet services and technical support.
+With experience from hundreds of offices and dozens of different systems, I collect different ideas and get exposed to a multitude of different practices – all woven together with technology and often applicable in different settings.

 What does that mean?
 After visiting lots of different offices and seeing people doing all kinds of different things, it means taking good ideas from one place to another.
 It means probably having already helped other people to solve the problems that you face today.
 Maybe it even means predicting the problems you’ll face tomorrow.

 Acceletated by the “working from home” times of the pandemic, many clients are looking for ways to decentralise and keep things online.
-Digital Red can help with that.
-We’ve done it for other clients!
+I can help with that.
+I’ve already done it for other clients!

-Assistance could either be helping you or your staff to do something, teaching/training you on how to do things for yourself, or you handing over a project and needing to do nothing until we complete it and hand it back to you.
-For example, in the last few months we’ve helped people with…
+Assistance could either be helping you or your staff to do something, teaching/training you on how to do things for yourself, or you handing over a project and needing to do nothing until I complete it and hand it back to you.
+For example, in the last few months I’ve helped people with…

 - making phone calls

 - scanning or merging data

 - maintaining member lists